humdrum-tools/humdrum-documentation/guide/ch31/index.md

 For convenience, it is often helpful to create a new directory that holds all of works selected for a study repertory.
-On UNIX systems, file
-\"links\" can be created, so that there is no need to make multiple copies of the same score.
+On UNIX systems, file "links" can be created, so that there is no need to make multiple copies of the same score.
 This means that several concurrent directory structures can be created without duplicating files.
 For example, a given score may be accessed in one directory structure via *composer*,